 Credit risk arises from the potential that a counter party will fail to perform its obligations.
-Rise is exposed to credit risk from its loans and accounts receivable.
+Rise is exposed to credit risk from its accounts and loans receivable.
 Rise monitors the credit risk and the credit rating of the participants of its microfinancing program on a regular basis and maintains an allowance where collectability is doubtful.
-As at April 30, 2020, the allowance for doubtful accounts for loans receivable and account receivable is \$100,000 (2019 - \$11,116) and \$Nil (2019 - \$Nil), respectively.
+As at April 30, 2021, the allowance for doubtful accounts for loans receivable and account receivable is \$157,792 (2020 - \$100,000) and \$Nil (2020 - \$Nil), respectively.